Candye Kane: Later career and touring

 At the time of her death, Kane was signed to Vizztone Label Group.
-She toured worldwide more than 250 days a year and appeared in many prestigious festivals, including the Ascona Jazz Festival, Midem, Paléo Festival, Monterey Jazz Festival, Dubai International Jazz Festival, Waterfront Blues Festival, Byron Bay Blues Festival in Australia and Notodden Blues Festival.
+She toured worldwide more than 250 days a year and appeared in many festivals, including the Ascona Jazz Festival, Midem, Paléo Festival, Monterey Jazz Festival, Dubai International Jazz Festival, Waterfront Blues Festival, Byron Bay Blues Festival in Australia and Notodden Blues Festival.
 She played for the president of Italy at the French embassy in Rome and at the Cannes Film Festival, and her music often was featured on B.B.
 King's Bluesville on XM radio.

 Awards

 In 2011, Kane was nominated for two Blues Music Awards by the Blues Foundation, BB King Entertainer of the Year, and Best Contemporary Blues Female.

 Kane was nominated for four Blues Music Awards, for the BB King Entertainer of the Year Award, Best Contemporary Blues CD for Superhero, and Best Contemporary Blues Female of 2010.
 She has won numerous awards, including the Best Blues Band award at the San Diego Music Awards seven times.

-Her other recent honors included Best Blues CD of 2005 at the San Diego Music Awards; the Trophees France International Award 2004 for Best International Blues Chanteuse and Artist of the Year.
+Her other honors included Best Blues CD of 2005 at the San Diego Music Awards; the Trophees France International Award 2004 for Best International Blues Chanteuse and Artist of the Year.
 She unseated Jewel for Artist of the Year at the San Diego Music Awards and won the California Music Award for Best Swing-Cabaret Artist.
 In May 2007, Kane won an award for Best Original Blues composition by the West Coast Songwriters Association for her song, "I'm My Own Worst Enemy."
 In 2012, Kane received a special Courage in Music Award at the San Diego Music Awards ceremonies.

-In 2014, Kane was nominated for a Blues Music Award in the category 'Contemporary Blues Female Artist of the Year'.
+In 2014, Kane was nominated for a Blues Music Award in the category "Contemporary Blues Female Artist of the Year".

 Personal life

-Kane's known survivors were two grown sons, one of whom, Evan Caleb, played drums in her road band for close to 10 years, and on a few of her records.
+Kane had two sons, one of whom, Evan Caleb, played drums in her road band for almost 10 years, and on a few of her records.
 She appeared often at gay pride festivals and identified openly as a bisexual.
-Kane had become an activist and philanthropist in recent years.
+Kane had become an activist and philanthropist in her later years.
 In August 2009, she appeared in Dublin, Ireland for the World Congress for Down Syndrome with her United by Music charity.